WillMuzyka/Launchbase/modulo6/README.md

-# Module 4
+# Module 6
-In this module the project was making a web-site with users and admins.
+In this module the project was making a web store, with products, search, user login and more.